-The Northern Territory is rich with Aboriginal history, rugged natural beauty, amazing wildlife, charismatic outback characters and amazing landscapes to boot.
+The Northern Territory is rich with Aboriginal history, rugged natural beauty, amazing wildlife, charismatic outback characters, and amazing landscapes to boot.
 Each area boasts wonders and adventures of all kinds!
-You’ll find in Darwin, a wonderful array of cuisines and cultures, as well as rainforests and Aboriginal rock art in Kakadu National Park, and gold panning in Tennant Creek.
-In the Northern Territory you’re sure to find adventure in every corner.
+In Darwin, you’ll find a wonderful array of cuisines and cultures.
+Discover rainforests and Aboriginal rock art in Kakadu National Park, and gold panning in Tennant Creek.
+In the Northern Territory, you’re sure to find adventure in every corner.

-Here are just some of the amazing Aussie adventures you’ll find in the Northern End:
+Here are just some of the amazing Aussie adventures you’ll find in the Northern Territory:

-– Rising 348 meters from the desert, you’ll find yourself breathless at Uluru.
-Learn about Uluru’s cultural significance as you walk around its base with an Aboriginal Anangu guide.
-Get up close and personal to the grandeur of Kata Tjuta—sacred russet domes formed through millions of years of erosion.
-Walk to Kathleen Springs, drive the Mereenie Loop or soar over the canyon on helicopter!
+Rising 348 meters from the desert, you’ll find yourself breathless at Uluru.
+An Aboriginal Anangu guide will teach you about Uluru’s cultural significance as you walk around its base.
+Get up close and personal to the grandeur of Kata Tjuta—sacred russet domes formed through million of years of erosion.
+Walk to Kathleen Springs, drive the Mereenie Loop, or soar over the canyon in a helicopter!

 The incredible and massive Uluru rock.
 Image: Tourism Australia

--Meet the crocodiles of the Northern Territory.
-These magnificent, prehistoric creatures are what Darwin is known best for.
-In the heart of Darwin city, Crocosaurus Cove houses some of the largest crocs in the world!
-Experience the ultimate adrenaline rush with the Cage of Death and come face-to-face with the largest saltwater crocs in captivity.
-You can also take a guided cruise along the Adelaide River and watch saltwater crocs in their natural habitat, propelling themselves high out of the water to snatch their pray.
-If you feel like exploring Darwin city, you’ll find unique cuisine, local arts and live entertainment.
-From Sparkling Harbour and its WWII history to the city’s Asian-influenced food and tropical outdoor lifestyle- you won’t be disappointed.
+Meet the crocodiles of the Northern Territory.
+These magnificent, prehistoric creatures are what Darwin is known for!
+You can take a guided cruise along the river and watch saltwater crocs in their natural habitat, propelling themselves high out of the water to snatch their pray.
+If you feel like exploring Darwin city, you’ll find unique cuisine, local arts, and live entertainment.
+From Sparkling Harbour and its WWII history to the city’s Asian-influenced food and tropical outdoor lifestyle, you won’t be disappointed!